 The Department of Speech and Hearing Sciences offers a bachelor of arts degree in speech-language pathology/audiology.
 The curriculum fulfills preprofessional requirements for students who wish to pursue graduate studies in these disciplines.

-Undergraduates obtain an overview of speech production and perception, articulation, fluency, hearing, language, and voice.
+Undergraduates obtain an overview of speech production and perception, articulation, fluency, hearing, language and voice.
 Anatomy and physiology courses provide foundations for understanding normal and abnormal communication processes over the lifespan.
 Methods of prevention and treatment are also addressed in the curriculum.

-A-D: Jennifer Salgo-Corie; E-H: Ed Goshorn; I-L: C.G.
-Marx; M-P: Steve Oshrin; Q-T:Mary Schaub;
+A-D: Steve Cloud; E-H: Ramesh Bettagere; I-L: C.G.
+Marx; M-P: Steve Oshrin; Q-T:Mary Schaub; U-Z: Lee Terrio

 *assigned by student's last name

 Students accepted on regular admission status enroll in 13 credit hours of course work during fall and spring semesters and 10 credit hours during summers.
-Lectures and seminars address normal and abnormal communication processes, assessment, treatment, and prevention techniques over the lifespan.
-Topics include aphasia, articulation, augmentative devices, dysphagia, fluency, language, motor speech disorders, multicultural issues, and traumatic brain injury.
+Lectures and seminars address normal and abnormal communication processes, assessment, treatment and prevention techniques over the lifespan.
+Topics include aphasia, articulation, augmentative devices, dysphagia, fluency, language, motor speech disorders, multicultural issues and traumatic brain injury.
 The curriculum emphasizes writing skills and a knowledge and application of research techniques.